-Part B premium: The Part B base premium in 2020 is $144.60.
-Keep in mind, $144.60 is the standard premium for people with a yearly income below $87,000 for an individual ($174,000 for a married couple).
-If your income is higher than that, you may have to pay an income related monthly adjustment amount, also known as IRMAA.
+Part B premium: The Part B base premium in 2021 is $148.50.
+Keep in mind, $148.50 is the standard premium for people with a yearly income equal to or below $88,000 for an individual ($176,000 for a married couple).
+If your income is higher than that, you may have to pay an income-related monthly adjustment amount, also known as IRMAA.
 Most people with Medicare pay the standard premium.
-A small number of people pay a premium that is lower than the standard premium because their Social Security benefits did not increase enough to cover the increase in their Part B premium from 2019 to 2020.
+A small number of people may pay a premium that is lower than the standard premium because their Social Security benefits did not increase enough to cover the increase in their Part B premium from 2020 to 2021.

 If you have a Medicare Advantage Plan, your plan administers your Part B coverage.
 Remember that most people with Medicare, whether they have Original Medicare or a Medicare Advantage Plan, pay the Part B monthly premium.
 Some people with a Medicare Advantage Plan may also pay an additional monthly premium for being enrolled in that plan.